mishraanaman/Pet-Fast-job/README.md

-4. Create a [`.env`] file in the root directory of the project and add the environment variables mentioned below `PORT=3000` port where you wish to host the app `SECRET_KEY="sfhvhvhfjfjjsgfgdfgdf" ` a random secret key for auth token generation `MONGODB_URL=mongodb://localhost:27017/mydatabase'` your MONGODB Atlas connection string
+4. Create a [`.env`] file in the root directory of the project and add the environment variables mentioned below `PORT=3000` port where you wish to host the app

+`SECRET_KEY="sfhvhvhfjfjjsgfgdfgdf" ` random secret key for auth token generation

+`MONGODB_URL=mongodb://localhost:27017/mydatabase'` your MONGODB Atlas connection string

 5. Start the server: `npm start`